(EXPIRED) Citi ThankYou Rewards: Last weekend to share points between cardholders (Ends May 17th)

 What Now?

-It’s important to note that this doesn’t seem to affect the ability to pool points.
+It’s important to note that this doesn’t affect the ability to pool points.
 For instance, I have my Citi Strata Elite, Strata Premier, Double Cash, Custom Cash, and ThankYou Mastercard all on the same ThankYou points account, so they all are deposited into one pool.
-There is no reason to ever have to use points transfer to move points from one of your cards to another, only between cardholders.
+There is no reason to ever have to use points sharing to move points from one of your cards to another, only between cardholders.

 Many people get confused by this because the ThankYou Rewards website (where you combine accounts) is notoriously fickle.
 Any difference in profile between two cards will keep them from being combined online.
 This could be an initial, an odd space in the street address or zip code, or even that one account has a phone number listed as “home” while another has it under “mobile.”
 You can either try to figure out what’s wrong or call the ThankYou Rewards service center, and they can process it for you.
 However, just to be clear, ending points sharing should have no impact on your ability to pool points between your own cards.